 Now that we are posting the corrections online, some parents are going over the mistakes with their students, which is wonderful, but getting stumped on a few questions and wanting to see the answer key.
 Our classes are not designed to be independent study nor do we expect that parents should know how to fix all of their students’ errors.
 Students should make a note on those couple questions and ask at the start of the next class, which is when they go over corrections.
 As a general policy, we don’t release answer keys.
 Even if we were to release keys, they do not show the steps.

-Please realize that in grading over a hundred math questions per student, there is bound to be human error.
+Please realize that in grading two hundred math questions per student, there is bound to be human error.
 Especially, now with grading digitally, it’s very easy to scroll to the wrong page that is formatted similarly to a neighboring page.
 We may accidentally mark a correct problem as wrong, and it’s possible that our answer key has an error.
 If there is a question that students aren’t sure about, they should ask in class.